Dark Mode

 44. Maintenance

-Web developers and engineers will test a website or webpage for bugs and coding errors before it is launched, but this is not to say that they become obsolete after this.
+Web developers and engineers will test a website for bugs and coding errors before it’s launched, but this is not to say that they become obsolete after this.

 Digital Marketing Terms

-Digital marketing definitions also make up a section of the need-to-know website vocabulary.
-Whether content-related or technical terms, they comprise a deserved section of a website’s encyclopedia.
+Digital marketing definitions also make up a section of the need-to-know website vocabulary:

 45. Search Engine Optimization (SEO)